revathikumar83/travelapp/README.md

 Travel Planner App Project:::

-   RevathiKumar - Udacity Front End Dev final project (Weather App)
+   RevathiKumar - Udacity Front End Dev final project (Travel Planner App)

    This is a project that excercised my ability to navigate through the module bundler, 'Webpack'.
 The result of which is a weather app and express/ node.js driven application.
 This excercise application utilises 3 API's, dependant upon one another.